Font Sizes in UI Design: The Complete Guide

 The Number to Type Into the Box

-Whether you’re using Figma, Sketch, Adobe XD, etc, you’re specifying a font size by typing a number into a textbox.
+Whether you’re using Figma, Sketch, Canva, etc, you’re specifying a font size by typing a number into a textbox.
 In this guide, I will always give you the number you type into the box.
 It doesn’t matter if the unit is called “pixels” or “points” or whatever – just type it into the box in Figma, and the font size will work OK.

 (There is one caveat here – you need to design @1x.
 If you don’t know what that means, don’t worry – you’re probably doing it already!)